 1 Tbsp cornmeal

-1) Mix yeast, salt, sugar, 2 cups flour and warm water in a bowl.
-Stir!
+1) Mix yeast, salt, sugar, and warm water in a bowl.
+Let sit for a couple minutes until the yeast begins to foam.
+Stir lightly.

-2) Mix in as much of the remaining flour as possible until the dough isn’t so sticky and starts to firm up.
+2) Mix in flour until the dough isn’t so sticky and starts to firm up.

 3) Begin to knead the dough, turning it and shaping it, while bringing in flour as necessary.
 You don’t want the dough too sticky, or too dry.
 The more you bake, the easier it gets!

-7) Cut lines into the top of the dough.
-Reapply egg wash as necessary.
+7) Score (cut lines into the top of the dough) to style.

-8) Oven at 375F for 20 minutes.
-Reapply egg wash.
-Let bake another 10 – 15 minutes, until brown and tapping the loaves produces a hollow sound.
+8) Bake 25-35 minutes until brown and tapping the loaves produces a hollow sound.

 9) Let cool, and dig in!